yottaawesome/boring32/README.md

 ## What's Onyx32?
 It's my prototype GUI framework for making Win32 apps.
 It's mainly worked on when I get overwhelmed learning about Python/Docker/Linux/Flask/Django.
 Some existing functionality in Onyx32 is due to be ported to Win32Common.

-## When will you finish it?
-In due course depending on my other projects.
-I typically chase multiple projects and ideas and the limited activity you see on GitHub is only a fraction of what I do. :-)